 On the other hand, adoption is a permanent responsibility, just like parenting a biological child.
 Adoptive parents possess all the parental rights and may raise the children in whatever way they want.
 In addition, while fostering includes a fostering allowance, adoption is an out-of-pocket expense that includes the adoption fees and the full cost of rearing a child.

 Foster Care System Pros and Cons

-Fostering has benefits for both the foster parents and the foster children.
+Fostering has benefits for both the foster parents and foster children.
 Foster care allows children to enjoy all the comforts of having a home and family, which they may not have elsewhere.
 Being safe helps children cope with life’s difficulties.

-Also, research shows that the children’s academic performance improves once they are taken into foster care.
+Also, research shows that children’s academic performance improves once they are taken into foster care.
 Furthermore, their academic performance continues to improve the longer they remain in foster care.

 Fostering also allows foster parents to experience all the joys of parenting without having as much responsibility.
 For example, finances may be a major reason why couples do not start a family, but fostering parenting gives some people a chance to be parents without the financial burden.

 In fact, fostering is quite financially rewarding.
 The fostering allowance not only covers all the children’s expenses, but it also includes a professional fee for the parents’ services, which further eases the financial burden.